YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   __Recommended value: `8`__
 39. This value defines how often in ticks, the furthest entity will get their pathfinders and behaviors ticked (Note: 20 ticks = 1s).
 40. This value defines how much distance modifies an entity's tick frequency. `freq = (distanceToPlayer^2) / (2^value)`.
-    * If you want further away entities to tick less often, use `7`.
+    * If you want entities further away to tick less often, use `7`.
-    * If you want further away entities to tick more often, try `9`.
+    * If you want entities further away to tick more often, try `9`.
   <br><br>
   __Recommended value: `7`__
-41. A list of entities that will not affected by DAB.<br>
+41. A list of entities that will not be affected by DAB.<br>
   <br>
   Some SMP like servers have mob farms which need mobs to have a target.
-This kind of "pathfinding" mob farm may broken by DAB.
-This situation can be solved by adding specifc mob of mob farm into this DAB blacklist.<br>
+This kind of "pathfinding" mob farm may break by DAB.
+This situation can be solved by adding specific mob of mob farm into this DAB blacklist.<br>
   If some specific mob farms are broken in your server, mobs freeze and don't move, and you are not sure whether it is caused by DAB.
-You can try add them into this blacklist to see if it fix the issue.<br>
+You can try to add them into this blacklist to see if it fixes the issue.<br>
   <br>
   Format: `[VILLAGER]` or `[VILLAGER, ZOMBIFIED_PIGLIN]` (You can find *EntityType* in [Paper's Javadoc](https://jd.papermc.io/paper/1.21.1/org/bukkit/entity/EntityType.html)).